RomanSolar/RomanSolar/README.md

 - 👋 Hi, I’m @RomanSolar
 - 👀 I’m interested in APIs
 - 🌱 I’m currently learning Meteorological Prediction Algorithms
 - 💞️ I’m looking to collaborate on any oceanography/meterology projects.
 Using AI to predict weather (based on passed and current data).
 Using OCR to read and record plates from Tapo.
+Building it into subcribed app.
 - 📫 How to reach me: via github

 <!--